DaniBehonick/2018-ACS-language-data/README.md

 # 2018-ACS-language-data
-2018 American Community Survey data on languge spoken at home extracted from IPUMS and processed Summer 2020
+2018 American Community Survey data on languge spoken at home, extracted from IPUMS and processed Summer 2020